NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 * Check whether information on ethical considerations such as plagiarism, conflicts of interest, informed consent, and confidentiality is provided.
 * Check members of the editorial board.
 The committee should consist of well-known experts in the field, affiliated with recognised institutions and hold appropriate academic credentials.
 * Check if there are fees for publication, this information should be clearly stated.

 4. Make sure to pick a publication venue that provides full Open Access to the eventual paper:
 * Check the author and copyright policies of the journal/proceedings of the conference.
-Ideally, the venue permits authors to retain their copyright, meaning that authors are allowed to reuse, distribute, and republish their work.
+Ideally, the venue should permit authors to retain their copyright, meaning that authors are allowed to reuse, distribute, and republish their work.

 >### tl;dr
 ><span style="font-size: 1.1em;"><strong>(Meta)data:</strong><span>